When is high-risk auto insurance required?

 On This Page

 But what are the specific reasons why you need high-risk auto insurance?
-Check out the table below to see characteristics that define a high-risk driver.
+Check out the table below to see the characteristics that define a high-risk driver.

 Driving Factors | Non-Driving Factors |